nanophyto/Abil/docs/source/user-guide/one-phase-ensemble.rst

 ^^^^^^^^^^^^^^^^^^^^

 Before running the Python script we need to import all relevant Python packages.
-For instructions on how to install these packages, see :ref:`dependencies install` and the Abil :ref:`install instructions`.
+For instructions on how to install these packages, see `requirements.txt <../../../../../requirements.txt>`_ and the Abil :ref:`getting-started`.

 .. code-block:: python